 The mural going up on Lytle Street depicts four west Louisville properties: Muhammad Ali’s childhood home, the Seelbach Estate, a turreted Victorian home near the historic U.S. Marine Hospital and another home at 2400 Portland Avenue.

-In addition to the mural, the real homes—with the exception of Ali’s—will be touched up and painted in a chromatic color scheme as seen in the mural.
-Students will be participating in the process of landscaping and painting the house at 2400 Portland Avenue, and through the program will learn about healthy community engagement, artistry and home improvement skills.
+In addition to the mural, real homes will be touched up and painted in a chromatic color scheme.
+Students will be participating in the process of landscaping and painting a house, and through the program will learn about healthy community engagement, artistry and home improvement skills.

 The project is led by artist and Portland Now, Inc., Vice President Danny Seim and Louisville Visual Art Outreach Director Katy Delahanty.